 Under an agreement between the Chauncey Group International (Chauncey), a subsidiary of Educational Testing Services (ETS), and the U. S. Department of Defense, Southeastern Louisiana University is allowed to administer the DANTES Subject Standardized Tests (DSSTs).
-DANTES tests may
+DANTES tests may be taken in the testing office at Southeastern by appointment only.

 Credit will be entered on a student's transcript upon receipt of an official transcript from the Chauncey Group, provided the student achieves at or above the score accepted by Southeastern.
 A grade of P will be given and the course will not be computed in the student's average.
-Unsuccessful attempts will not be receipted against the student. recorded against the student.
+Unsuccessful attempts will not be recorded against the student.